bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 ## Install New Thruster Guards

+To install the new thruster guards, you will need the following parts and tools:

+-	1 Bag of 12 M4x16mm screws
+-	1 Bag of #4x3/8” Thread forming screws
+-	8 x Heavy Guard Mounting Brackets
+-	2 x Heavy Guards
+-	1x #1 Phillips head screwdriver

 Install the thruster guards using the M4x16 screws, #4x3/8” screws and aluminum mounting brackets.
 The thruster guards only install in one direction with the shorter leading edge of the guard oriented towards the front end of the vehicle.

 ## Install New Electronics

+To install the new electronics, you will need the following parts and tools:

+-	2 x Basic ESC
+-	2 x 3 Pole Euro Terminal Block
+-	1 x Small (~2 mm) flat head screw driver
+-	1 x Large (~#2) Phillips head screw driver
 1. Slide the new 3 pole Euro terminal blocks into their mounting location on top of the 9 pole Euro terminal blocks and one of the poles is between the aluminum standoff.

-2. Connect the motor power wires from the thrusters 7 and 8 to the motor terminal blocks as shown, using your 2.5 or 3 mm flat head screw driver.
+2. Connect the motor power wires from the thrusters 7 and 8 to the motor terminal blocks as shown, using your 2 mm flat head screw driver.

-3. Connect the motor power wires from the new ESCs to the motor terminal blocks as shown, using your 2.5 or 3 mm flat head screw driver.
+3. Connect the motor power wires from the new ESCs to the motor terminal blocks as shown, using your 2 mm flat head screw driver.

 4. Plug ESC Signal Wires into Pixhawk with the following steps: